 Well that’s exactly what static electricity is.

 If you’ve had a bad hair day and it sticks straight up, well this means that your hair has been charged.
-You don’t want to go to school like that.
+Maybe you don’t want to go to school like that!

 Then there’s another irritating one, when pants or skirts stick to your legs, and they just keep on irritating you, no matter what you do.

 There you go…that’s how we see static electricity every day.

 Static electricity is the build-up of an electrical charge on the surface of an object.

 The reason that it’s actually called static electricity is because the charges stay in one area for some time and don’t flow or move to a different area.

 Atoms are made up of neutrons, protons, and electrons.
 The electrons spin around on the outside.

 A static charge happens when two surfaces touch each other and the electrons move from one object to another.
 One of the objects will have a positive charge and the other a negative charge.